nweiyue/tp/docs/DeveloperGuide.md

    1. Test case: `deleteses 101` <br>
       Expected: No session is deleted.
 Invalid index error details shown in the ResultDisplay.

-Deleting sessions in the students tab

 1. Prerequisites: Multiple (but less than 100) sessions in the session list.
 Multiple students in the student list.
 Some sessions have marked participation and presence.

    1. Test case: `deleteses 1` <br>
       Expected: Confirmation prompt to delete the first session from the session list.
 Message of confirmation prompt is shown in the result box.

    1. Test case: `yes` <br>
       Expected: First session on the list is deleted from the list.
 Message regarding session deletion is shown in the result box.
 Statistics of students will change accordingly, taking into account of removed session.

          ![StudentsStatisticsBeforeDeleteSession](images/developer-guide/11.5.1-StudentsStatisticsBeforeDeleteSession.png)
          <p align="center"> <sub> <b>Figure 11.5.1</b>: Application view of students statistics before deleting session </sub> </p>